 The post-Biden era

-Though many voters shared a strong preference for a Harris presidency, they were not overly enthusiastic about the prospect of a Democratic and expressed hopes for a peaceful transition of power.
+Though many voters shared a strong preference for a Harris presidency, they were not overly enthusiastic about the prospect of a Democratic administration and expressed hopes for a peaceful transition of power.

 Niko Menegas ’25, a Harris voter, shared that his “hopes aren’t astronomical” for a Democratic administration.
 “I think that there is good capability for a fair amount of it depend[ing] on what happens with the control of Congress,” he said.